After 30 years of the Autonomy Statute, another autonomy is possible

 Hale’s critical perspective on the contradictions of the autonomous process must be taken into account because there are sectors that, in the name of autonomy, generate processes and policies that actually obstruct it.

 The challenge of creating skilled personnel and critical reflection

 In both autonomous regions, important initiatives have been generated to produce and strengthen territorial and community leaders’ skills in the governance of their domains.

-Positive, albeit short-lived, experiences have also existed in the attempt to respond to the communities’ own development visions, but their lack of the consistency and coordination each process require, and their dependence on foreign financing have prevented them from having direct and sustainable consequences in undermining the bases propping up the extractivist model.
+Positive, albeit short-lived, experiences have also existed in the attempt to respond to the communities’ own development visions, but the lack of consistency and coordination each process requires, and the dependence on foreign financing, have prevented them from having direct and sustainable consequences in undermining the bases propping up the extractivist model.
 For one reason or another, the generation of skills hasn’t managed to reverse the presence, influence and expansion of extractivism.